Susteven0426/Sb2S3-Thin-Film-Optical-Characterization/README.md

 # High-Refractive-Index Low-Loss Sb₂S₃ Optical Thin Films Grown by Chemical Bath Deposition

-This repository contains the research data and MATLAB analysis codes for my Master's thesis in the Department of Optics and Photonics, National Central University.
+This repository contains the research data, MATLAB analysis programs, and thesis document from my Master's research in the Department of Optics and Photonics, National Central University.

-This research focuses on the fabrication and optical characterization of antimony sulfide (Sb₂S₃) thin films using a low-cost Chemical Bath Deposition (CBD) process.
-The main objective is to establish reliable optical constant extraction methods for photonic applications through spectroscopic ellipsometry analysis.
+This work focuses on the fabrication and optical characterization of antimony sulfide (Sb₂S₃) thin films using Chemical Bath Deposition (CBD), with an emphasis on optical constant extraction, ellipsometry modeling, and photonic material characterization.

 ---

 ## 📖 Research Overview

-Sb₂S₃ is a high-refractive-index chalcogenide material with potential applications in photonic devices.
-However, complete optical constant databases, including refractive index (n) and extinction coefficient (k) dispersion, remain limited for CBD-grown Sb₂S₃ thin films.
+Sb₂S₃ is a high-refractive-index chalcogenide material with potential applications in photonic devices, including optical components and reconfigurable photonic systems.

+However, accurate optical constant data, including refractive index (n) and extinction coefficient (k) dispersion, are essential for photonic device design but remain limited for CBD-grown Sb₂S₃ thin films.

-In this work, a customized MATLAB-based spectroscopic ellipsometry fitting program was developed based on the Tauc–Lorentz model.
-A normalized Mean Square Error (MSE) algorithm was introduced to improve the balance between Ψ and Δ fitting accuracy and enhance the reliability of extracted optical parameters.
+In this research, a customized MATLAB-based spectroscopic ellipsometry fitting program was developed using the Tauc–Lorentz model to extract reliable optical parameters.
+A normalized Mean Square Error (MSE) algorithm was introduced to improve the fitting balance between ellipsometric parameters Ψ and Δ.

 ---